Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      2. The [=Ingest source=]  MUST initiate a media ingest connection by posting the [=CMAF header=] after step 1
+     3. The [=Ingest source=] SHALL transmit the CMAF fragments comprising the track to the Receiving Entity once they become available.
-     3. The [=Ingest source=]  SHOULD use the chunked transfer encoding option of the HTTP POST command [[!RFC7235]] when the content length is unknown at the start of transmission or to support use cases that require low latency.
+     4. The [=Ingest source=]  SHOULD use the chunked transfer encoding option of the HTTP POST command [[!RFC7235]] when the content length is unknown at the start of transmission or to support use cases that require low latency.
-     4. If the HTTP POST request terminates or times out with a TCP error, the [=Ingest source=]  MUST establish a new connection, and follow the preceding requirements.
+     5. If the HTTP POST request terminates or times out with a TCP error, the [=Ingest source=]  MUST establish a new connection, and follow the preceding requirements.
 Additionally, the [=Ingest source=] MAY resend the fragment in which the timeout or TCP error occurred.
-     5. The [=Ingest source=]  MUST handle any error responses received from the Receiving entity, as described in general requirements, and by retransmitting the ftyp and moov boxes or the [=CMAF Header=].
+     6. The [=Ingest source=]  MUST handle any error responses received from the Receiving entity, as described in general requirements, and by retransmitting the [=CMAF Header=].
-     6. In case the [=Live stream session=] is over the ingest source SHALL signal the stop by transmitting an empty [=mfra=] box towards the Receiving entity.
+     7. In case the [=Live stream session=] is over the ingest source MAY signal the stop by transmitting an empty [=mfra=] box towards the Receiving entity.
         After that it SHALL send an empty HTTP chunk, Wait for the HTTP response before closing
         TCP session RFC7235
         when this response is received.
-     7. The [=Ingest source=] SHOULD use a separate, parallel TCP connection for ingest of each different CMAF track
+     8. The [=Ingest source=] SHOULD use a separate, parallel TCP connection for ingest of each different CMAF track
-     8. The [=Ingest source=] MAY use a separate relative path in the [=POST_URL=] for ingesting each different track or track segment by appending it to the [=POST_URL=].
+     9. The [=Ingest source=] MAY use a separate relative path in the [=POST_URL=] for ingesting each different track or track segment by appending it to the [=POST_URL=].
         This can make it easy to detect redundant streams from different ingest sources.
+The Streams(stream_name) keyword may be used to signal the name of a stream.
-     9. The base media decode timestamps [=basemediadecodetime=] in tfdt of fragments in the
+     10. The baseMediaDecodeTime timestamps [=basemediadecodetime=] in tfdt of fragments in the
         [=CMAFstream=]
         SHOULD arrive in increasing order
         for each of the fragments in the different tracks/streams that are ingested.
-     10. The fragment sequence numbers seq_num of fragments in the
+     11. The fragment sequence numbers seq_num of fragments in the
          [=CMAFstream=] signalled in the tfhd
          SHOULD arrive in increasing order for each of the different tracks/streams that are ingested.
 Using both
-         timestamp basemediadecodetime and seq_num
+         timestamp baseMediaDecodeTime and seq_num
          based indexing will help the Receiving
          entities identify discontinuities.
-     11. The average and maximum bitrate of each track SHOULD be signalled in the "btrt" box in the sample entry of the CMAF header.
+     12. The average and maximum bitrate of each track SHOULD be signalled in the "btrt" box in the sample entry of the CMAF header.
-     12. In case a track is part of a [=Switching set=], all properties section 6.4 and 7.3.4 of [[!MPEGCMAF]] MUST be satisfied, enabling the receiver to group the tracks in the respective switching sets.
+     13. In case a track is part of a [=Switching set=], all properties section 6.4 and 7.3.4 of [[!MPEGCMAF]] MUST be satisfied, enabling the receiver to group the tracks in the respective switching sets.
-     13. Ingested tracks MUST conform to CMAF track structure defined in [[!MPEGCMAF]].
+     14. Ingested tracks MUST conform to CMAF track structure defined in [[!MPEGCMAF]].
 Additional constaints on the CMAF track structure are defined in the next sections.
-     14. CMAF Tracks MAY use segmentTypeBox to signal [=CMAF Media object=] brands like chunk, fragment, segment.
+     15. CMAF Tracks MAY use segmentTypeBox to signal [=CMAF Media object=] brands like chunk, fragment, segment.
 Such signalling may also be inserted in a later stage by the receiving entity.
 A smart receiving entity can detect what type of media object is received